Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 =========

-To speak briefly about the languages, since I was getting french articles from [Le Figaro](http://www.lefigaro.fr/), I was not able anymore to do a fully English software.
+To speak briefly about the languages, since I was getting french articles from [Le Figaro](http://www.lefigaro.fr/), I was not able anymore to do a full English software.
 So I decided to have two versions of the sent emails: English and French, the English one using [The Guardian](https://www.theguardian.com/) and the French one using [Le Figaro](http://www.lefigaro.fr/).